sunrick/cloze/readme.md

 * Changing browser tabs to and from your website.
 * Changing from browser to another app.
 * Locking to home screen from browser and from lock screen to browser.
-* Closing tab and closing window.
+* Closing tab or closing window.

 ## How does it work?